 During the annual Tulip Time festival, art lovers can browse a fine arts show, a quilt show, and an artisan market.

-At the Art in Bloem Fine Art Showcase, you can vote for your favorite artwork from the 19 finalists of the 2023 First Bloem competition.
-In addition to these contemporary pieces of art, you can also view traditional Dutch costumes up close.
-The showcase runs May 6 – May 13 at the Civic Center, and admission is free.
+At the Art in Bloem Fine Art Showcase, you can see artwork from the 20 finalists of the 2024 First Bloem competition.
+In addition to these contemporary art pieces, you can view traditional Dutch costumes up close.
+The free showcase runs May 4 – May 9 at the Civic Center.

-The Tulip Time Quilt Show exhibits more than 100 quilts, including art quilts, and wall hangings at Beechwood Church.
-The quilt show runs from May 6 through May 14, and tickets are $8.
+The Tulip Time Quilt Show exhibits over 100 quilts, art quilts, and wall hangings.
+The quilt show runs from May 4 through May 12 at Beechwood Church; tickets are $8.

-Away from downtown Holland at the Ottawa County Fairgrounds, the annual Tulip Time Artisan Market features more than 200 vendors selling unique, hand-crafted items as well as food trucks and Dutch dance performances.
-The Artisan Market runs from 10 a.m. to 5 p.m.
-Saturday, May 6, and Sunday, May 7.
-The event is free, but you’ll want to bring spending money.
+Away from downtown Holland at the Ottawa County Fairgrounds, the annual Tulip Time Artisan Market features more than 300 vendors selling unique, hand-crafted items.
+Food trucks and Dutch dance performances will also be featured.
+This free event runs from 10 a.m. to 5 p.m. on Saturday, May 4, and Sunday, May 5.

 Attend a Parade